stewartreichling/google-cloud-functions_python_trace/README.md

 The resulting trace data is exported to [Stackdriver Trace](https://cloud.google.com/trace/).

-The function mimics latency patterns that might be observed when downloading an image, processing it locally and then uploading it to a remote server.
+The function downloads a text file (`journal.txt`) from a Cloud Storage bucket, appends a timestamp to that file and then uploads it back to the bucket.

 ## Set up your local development environment